Feeling A Little Stir Crazy At Home? These Family Activities Will Help!

 - Dress-up dinner: You may be stuck at home, but that doesn’t mean you can’t dress up.
 Put on some nice clothes, do your hair, and have a fancy dinner in your kitchen.

 - Learn something new: Look for a fun new recipe on the internet and try it out!
 Pick something based on region, or on what’s in your pantry.
+Or, brush up on your nutrition smarts – including what foods and drinks are good for your teeth!

 - Bake-off: Who doesn’t like sweets?
 Now’s the best time to experiment with those cookie and cake recipes!